Singers for the Spring ’22 Season

 She was born in Effingham, Illinois but grew up in St. Clairsville, Ohio.
 She has also lived in Nashville, Tennessee and Dalton, Georgia, and most recently Charleston, West Virginia, where she has lived for over 30 years.

 Karen is the wife of director David Donathan.
 They have two adult daughters, Kayla Donathan and Emily Sable, and a puppy named Melody.

 Karen is currently a Technology Systems Specialist/Webmaster for Kanawha County Schools.
-Previously she was Computer Science teacher at George Washington High School in Charleston for 25 years.
+Previously, she was Computer Science teacher at George Washington High School in Charleston for 25 years.
 She also taught at Hayes Junior High School in St. Albans for 4 years and Northwest Whitfield High School near Dalton, Gorgia.
 She is also a past employee of the College Board where she served as the high school chair of the Advanced Placement Computer Science Test Development Committee.
-She has also worked for Shaw Industries in Dalton, GA, Vanderbilt University in Nashville, TN, and served as a facilitator for code. org.
+She has also worked as a programmer for Shaw Industries in Dalton, GA and Vanderbilt University in Nashville, TN.
+Karen also served as a facilitator for code. org.

 Her hobbies and interests include music, reading, traveling, and spending time with her family.
 Karen also loves riding roller coasters, and spending as much time as possible at Lakeside, Ohio.

 Karen’s favorite choral works include The Armed Man, A Mass for Peace, composed by Karl Jenkins and anything by Kim Andre Arnesen (especially Even When He is Silent) and Ola Gjeilo (especially the Sunrise Mass).

 She currently resides in beautiful Fayetteville, West Virginia with her husband, Mike, and two children, Jim and Claire. and is employed as the Experience Manager in the eCommerce department at MRC Global.

 Her favorite choral works are Leonard Bernstein’s, Chichester Psalms and Arvo Part’s, Magnificat.